protosome/convergent_overlaps_aa_change/README.md

 To work with the sequences, you will need to tokenize and vectorize them.
 Tokenization is necessary to convert sequences into a numerical format that the model can understand, while vectorization ensures that all sequences are of consistent length for processing.
 This is done automatically with the provided tokenizers.

 ### Predict Overlapping Sequence for Two Amino Acid Sequences
 The main functionality of this project is to predict overlapping DNA sequences for two given amino acid sequences.
 This is done using transformer-based models trained specifically for this purpose.
-An overlap length from 199 to 312 may be user specified when generating and optimizing the overlap.
+An overlap length from 199 to 312 nucleotides may be user specified when generating and optimizing the overlap.

 ### Input File Format